 Here is information about each Section’s QSO Party including links to the appropriate webpages:

 LIGHTHOUSES ON THE AIR: Lighthouses, those brave, stately structures, are a treasured part of each state here in Roanoke Division country.
 (Yes, even West Virginia has a lighthouse!)
-And sometimes, ham radio operators set up temporary stations at them and make contacts during the “International Lighthouse - Lightship” event, August 18th - 19th, 2018.
+And sometimes, ham radio operators set up temporary stations at them and make contacts during the “International Lighthouse - Lightship” event, August 17th-18th, 2019.
 Click HERE to visit our Roanoke Division Lighthouses photo album.

-MUSEUM SHIPS ON THE AIR: This year’s Museum Ships Weekend operating event for 2018 will take place on June 2nd - June 3rd.
-Three of the four Sections within Roanoke Division country have them: The battleship USS North Carolina in Wilmington NC, the aircraft carrier USS Yorktown in Charleston SC, and the battleship USS Wisconsin in Norfolk VA will be participating, among others.
+MUSEUM SHIPS ON THE AIR: This year’s Museum Ships Weekend operating event will take place on June 1st-2nd, 2019.
+Three of the four Sections within Roanoke Division country have them: The battleship USS North Carolina in Wilmington NC, the aircraft carrier USS Yorktown in Charleston SC, and the battleship USS Wisconsin in Norfolk VA often participate, among others.
 More information can be found HERE on the Battleship New Jersey Amateur Radio Station’s website.
 Click HERE to visit our Roanoke Division Museum Ships photo album.

 7 - SUMMITS ON THE AIR: Roanoke Division country is blessed with high places from which to operate.
 North Carolina boasts Mount Mitchell, the highest peak east of the Mississippi.
 Virginia has Skyline Drive and part of the Blue Ridge Parkway with its many towering points, as does South Carolina.
 And, of course, there’s a good reason why West Virginia is the home of the Mountaineers.
 HERE you can find more information about ham radio and mountaintopping.
 Look for the North America section and see the Carolinas (W4C), Virginia (W4V), and West Virginia (W8V).